-There are a huge number of roles within the agency and client-side sectors and the evolution of online and digital marketing means the boundaries within these arenas are being continuously pushed.
+There are a huge number of opportunities on offer within the agency and client-side sectors and, the evolution of online and digital marketing means the boundaries within these arenas are being continuously pushed.

 You could choose a career within an agency or you may prefer to go client-side.
 Both routes offer very different experiences.
-Agencies are renowned for working at a faster pace, longer hours and offering higher salaries, while in-house roles tend to be more flexible, work at a steadier pace and offer packages that are more geared around career development.
+Agencies are renowned for a faster pace, long hours and offering higher salaries, while in-house roles tend to be more flexible, work at a steadier pace and offer packages that are more geared around career development.
 This is no longer the case so you’ve go think what offers you the most enjoyment & best long term prospects.

 Regardless of which route you choose, we now live in a digital world, which is having a huge impact on marketing roles.